ShKlinkenberg/ShKlinkenberg.github.io/content/post/presentation_overlay.md

 To create this effect, I stacked some video layers and applied some chroma-keying to make it all look smooth.
 For this, I used the opensource open broadcast software called [OBS studio](https://obsproject.com).
 The three essential layers needed are, of course, the webcam middle layer, a white image background layer, and the presentation layer, which is a PowerPoint with a chroma-key (green) background ([Download Template](http://www.klinkenberg.amsterdam/files/Chroma_Key_PowerPoint.pptx)).

 In OBS you need to set the webcam layer's opacity to 70%, and you will get a more transparent image.
 To add the Powerpoint overlay, [set Powerpoint to windowed mode](https://superuser.com/questions/865094/how-can-i-view-a-powerpoint-slideshow-in-windowed-mode-ie-not-full-screen) and window [capture this window in OBS](https://youtu.be/1V9rxexjyXU?t=615).
-NerOrDie will show you all options there are available in OBS sources.
+Watch [this last video](https://youtu.be/1V9rxexjyXU) entirely for all the sources options available in OBS.

 In the final step, you just need to select a [second monitor as output in OBS](https://obsproject.com/forum/threads/preview-output-on-second-monitor.112853/) and use this second monitor as input for your conferencing software like zoom, meets, or teams.
 Well, here you go.